Israeli forces cut off north Gaza as Palestinian death toll from monthlong war passes 10,000

-DEIR AL-BALAH, Gaza Strip (AP) — Israeli forces severed northern Gaza from the rest of the besieged territory and pounded it with intense airstrikes overnight into Monday, as the Palestinian death toll from a month of fighting passed 10,000.
-An even bloodier phase is expected as Israeli troops push into the dense confines of Gaza City.
+DEIR AL-BALAH, Gaza Strip (AP) — Israeli forces severed northern Gaza from the rest of the besieged territory and pounded it with intense airstrikes overnight into Monday, setting the stage for an expected push into the dense confines of Gaza City and an even bloodier phase of the month-old war.

-Palestinians held a mass funeral for dozens killed a day earlier in strikes in the south, where Israel has told civilians to seek refuge though it has continued to strike targets all across the coastal enclave.
+Already, the Palestinian death toll passed 10,000, the Health Ministry in Hamas-run Gaza said Monday.
+The ministry does not distinguish between fighters and civilians.
+Some 1,400 Israelis have died, mostly civilians killed in the Oct.
+7 incursion by Hamas that started the war.

+The figures mark a grim milestone in what has quickly become the deadliest round of Israeli-Palestinian violence since Israel’s establishment 75 years ago, with no end in sight as Israel vows to remove Hamas from power and crush its military capabilities.

 The Israeli military said late Sunday that it had cut off northern Gaza from the south, calling it a “significant stage” in the war.
 On Monday, it said that aircraft struck 450 targets overnight and ground troops took over a Hamas compound.
 A one-way corridor for residents to flee south remains available, according to the military, for the hundreds of thousands of Palestinians who remain in Gaza City and other parts of the north.